kevinfrei/ErgoBlue/README.md

 First, I stripped wires so they fit across the rows, then soldered them:
 ![Rows All Wired](rows-wired.jpg)

-The diodes showed up last night, so I soldered them together on the left hand side.
-I'm old and sitting down soldering for a lot time makes my back hurt, so I've just finished up the left hand side (probably not the smartest, because the right hand side is the master, here, so I think I have to mess with both chunks of Wez's code now.
+When the diodes showed up I soldered them together on the left hand side.
+I'm old and sitting down soldering for a lot time makes my back hurt, so I just finished up the left hand side (probably not the smartest, because the right hand side is the master, here, so I had to mess with both chunks of Wez's code now.
 Here's the left hand side all dioded (that's a word!) up.
 ![Left Hand Size Dioded](lhs-dioded.jpg)

 ### Case Design